stens0n/stens0n/README.md

-# Hi there, I'm Anthony 👋
+# Anthony Stenson -- Self Taught Developer

-## I'm a self taught developer!!
+## Check out some of my projects

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 Stenson Bank: [Stenson Bank using ReactJS][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about web3